W-A-I-L-A-W-8/redesign/_projects/2024-05-21-drag-drop-page-builder.md

 ---
-title: Designing a page builder people will love
+title: Designing a brand portal people will love
 subtitle: Reimagining an outdated HTML builder as a human centred drag and drop brand page creator.
 date: 2021-06-30 00:00:00
 description: A journey to transform a HTML builder into an intuitive drag and drop page builder that makes web page creation enjoyable and simple for all.
 Everyone can create stunning pages with ease.